Medgend Icon

 • Housework, gardening, and yard work are all physical work.
 To increase the intensity, you could try doing them at a more vigorous pace.

 • Keep moving while you watch TV.
 Lift hand weights, do some gentle yoga stretches, or pedal an exercise bike.
-Instead of using the TV remote, get up and change the channels yourself.

-• Work out at home with a workout video (on your TV or on the internet)
+• Work out at home with a workout video (on your TV or on the internet).

 • Go for a walk in your neighborhood.
 It can be more fun if you walk your dog, walk your kids to school, or walk with a friend.

-• Stand up when talking on the phone
+• Stand up when talking on the phone.

 • Get some exercise equipment for your home.
 Treadmills and elliptical trainers are great, but not everyone has the money or space for one.
 Less expensive equipment such as yoga balls, exercise mats, stretch bands, and hand weights can help you get a workout at home too.